camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ![user-task](assets/user-task.png)

 :::info
 Camunda 8 also supports the implementation of user tasks with a [service task](/components/modeler/bpmn/service-tasks/service-tasks.md)-like behavior.
-Version 8.4 and below are limited to this implementation.
 Refer to the [job worker implementation](#job-worker-implementation) section below.
+Version 8.4 and below are limited to the job worker implementation.
 :::

 ## Define a user task